willllhallll/protonvpn-tray-status/README.md

 To add connection profiles, add the `--profiles` flag to the launch command, followed by either a country code or an exact server name.
 As an example, the following would give connection profiles for Swizerland, UK#13 and the United States:

-`nohup python3 /opt/protonvpn-tray-status/tray.py --profiles CH UK#13 US &`
+`python3 /opt/protonvpn-tray-status/tray.py --profiles CH UK#13 US`

 If you enter an invalid country code or server, or your ProtonVPN plan does not permit connection to that server, then the connection will simply fail.